ucrdatacenter/ucrdatacenter.github.io/tutorials/r_ggplot_intro.md

     preserve_yaml: true
 ---

+## Introduction

+In this tutorial you won’t make any plots, but you will learn the logic that builds up all plots in R. So please use this explanation together with another data visualization tutorial that shows the types of plots most relevant to your data.

 ## The logic of `ggplot`

 `ggplot2` is a powerful R package for creating figures.
 It is a part of